New Zealand’s National Bowel Screening Programme (NBSP)

 The National Bowel Screening Programme is being rolled out progressively throughout New Zealand.
 Once fully implemented it will offer free screening to all eligible New Zealanders aged 60-74 years.

-Waitemata, Counties Manukau, Hutt Valley, Wairarapa, Southern, Nelson/Marlborough and Hawkes Bay DHBs now offer free screening.
+Waitemata, Counties Manukau, Hutt Valley, Wairarapa, Southern, Nelson/Marlborough, Hawkes Bay and Lakes DHBs now offer free screening.

 The remaining DHBs will progressively join the NBSP which is expected to be fully implemented by the end of the 2020/21 financial year.
 Once fully implemented the NBSP will invite 700,000 New Zealanders to participate in bowel screening every two years.

 Approximately 500-700 cancers each year are expected to be detected initially once the programme is fully rolled out.